boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/facebook-ads.md

 ### Grab Access_Token

-1. Please sign up for a developer account on https://developers.facebook.com.
+1. Please sign up for a developer account at https://developers.facebook.com.
-2. Log in to your developer account and click on **My Apps** located in the top right corner.
+2. Log in to your developer account and click on **My Apps** in the top right corner.
 3. Create an app, choose **Other** as the type, select **`Business`** as the category, and click **Next**.
 4. Enter the name of your app and select the associated business manager account.
 5. Navigate to the **`Basic`** settings in the left-hand side menu.